Pillar pages are a smart way to supercharge your content strategy.

-A 10x content pillar page can be built around these principles.
-The key here is to uncover every question readers may have about a topic, and then cover those things thoroughly in a separate cluster post—or other pillar pages.
+A 10x content pillar can be built around these principles.
+The key here is to uncover every question readers may have about a topic, and then cover those things thoroughly in a separate cluster post — or other pillar pages.

-The main difference between 10x content pillar pages and how-to pillar pages is that the latter focus on related topics that relate to a single goal.
+The main difference between 10x content pillars and how-to pillars is that the latter focus on related topics that relate to a single goal.
 10x content pillar pages, on the other hand, cover multiple topics that involve different objectives.

-For example, here’s a 10x content pillar page from Olive & Company:
+For example, here’s a 10x content pillar from Olive & Company:

 Image Source: OliveAndCompany.com